Treating Cushing’s Disease in Dogs — Diets, Natural Remedies, and Medicines

 - Foods rich in lignans (including whole grains, nuts and seeds, legumes, fruits, and vegetables)

-Specific Foods that Are Good for Dogs with Cushing’s
+Specific Foods That Are Good for Dogs with Cushing’s

 The Pros and Cons of a Raw Diet for Dogs with Cushing’s